lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 }
 ```

 Note that multi-line statements are not supported in JSON.
-This means, you must put all "customConfiguration" in one line, and separate multiple Groovy statements with semicolons.
+This means, you must put all "customConfiguration" content in one line, and separate multiple Groovy statements with semicolons.

-> You _could_ use new lines for separating Groovy statements as well:
+> You can use new lines for separating Groovy statements as well:
 >
 > ```json
 > [ . . . ]